Personalization Is the Key to Success — Here’s Why

-Not having to explain my hairstyle every time is nice, but it also feels really good to be remembered and treated with a personal touch.
+Not having to explain my hairstyle every time is nice, but it also feels really good to be remembered and treated with a high level of personalization.

 In business, this personal touch goes a long way.
-When I experience it as a customer, I tip, I return as a repeat customer, and I recommend the service to my friends.
+When I experience it as a customer, I tip, I keep coming back, and I recommend the service to my friends.

 The Online Experience, Personalized!